tp-pro/tipitsimple/README.md

 `npm run dev`

+### Rainbowkit ID

+You'll need an ID for RainbowKit connect https://cloud.walletconnect.com/

-## How to use the DApp
+## Ready to use the DApp

-First you need to add local wallet address to metamask
+1. First you need to add local wallet address to metamask

-Then connect to first account of the list, now you should have the Form to add accounts
+2. Then connect to first account of the list, now you should have the Form to add accounts

-Add an account with the second address for exemple, with a name like John
+3. Add an account with the second address for exemple, with a name like John

-Then disconnect for connect with another wallet address, the third of the list for exemple
+4. Then disconnect for connect with another wallet address, the third of the list for exemple

-Now you should have the profil of John, you can send him a tip
+5. Now you should have the profil of John, you can send him a tip